Jollyhrothgar/vernierScans/processing/luminosity/README.md

 This analysis assumes a fixed bunch crossing frequency of 9.36 MHz.

+## Corrective Factors

+Corrective factors are obtained by finding the optimum values for $\beta^*$ and
+$\theta_{xing}$ and calculating luminosity with and without these values.
+This is currently planned to be done in mathematica.

 ## Beam Width Data

 All bunches are assumed to have the same beam width in the transverse